 Water spills are also quite common in supermarkets and other shops.

-Leaking roofs and burst pipes are another cause of wet slippery floors at work that can cause serious accidents.
+Leaking roofs and burst pipes are other causes of wet slippery floors at work that can cause serious accidents.

 In all of the above instances, it is the responsibility of the proprietor or the manager of the property to take immediate action to prevent an accident.
 The first step is to put up a large enough ‘wet floor hazard’ warning sign where it is clearly visible.
 The second step is to clear the water and dry the floor promptly.